-RPC Name Description XUS SIGNON SETUP Routine: SETUP^XUSRB Establishes the environment necessary for DHCP sign-on.
-XWB CREATE CONTEXT Routine: CRCONTXT^XWBSEC Establishes context on the server that the Broker will check before executing any other remote procedure.
-XUS SET VISITOR Routine: SETVISIT^XUSBSE1 Returns a Broker Security Enhancement token to the CVIX.
-XWB GET VARIABLE VALUE Routine: VARVAL^XWBLIB Accepts the name of a variable that will be evaluated, and its value returned to the server.
+RPC Name Description XUS DIVISION SET Sets the user's selected division in Designated User Routine: DIVSET^XUSRB2 (DUZ) (2) during sign-on.
+XUS ESSO VALIDATE Verifies that a provided IAM STS authentication token Routine: ESSO [] XUESSO4 is valid.
+XUS SIGNON SETUP Establishes the environment necessary for DHCP Routine: SETUP ^{XUSRB} sign-on.
+XWB CREATE CONTEXT Establishes context on the server that the Broker will Routine: CRCONTXT [^] XWBSEC check before executing any other remote procedure.
+XUS SET VISITOR Returns a Broker Security Enhancement token to the Routine: SETVISIT^XUSBSE1 CVIX.
+XWB GET VARIABLE VALUE Accepts the name of a variable that will be evaluated, Routine: VARVAL^XWBLIB and its value returned to the server.